Sail the Norwegian coast with Noorderlicht from Harstad to Tromsø. Think whale watching, fairytale landscapes & breath-taking Northern Lights!

 Day 1: Harstad: gateway to whale watching at Andenes

-Arrive above the Arctic circle into the Norwegian town of Harstad.
+Arrive above the Arctic circle into the sweet Norwegian town of Harstad.
 A great starting point for a sailing holiday exploring the beautiful Lofoten Islands.
 Noorderlicht awaits you in the harbour of Harstad, where you can embark from 16:00.
-After a welcome from the crew and a delicious 3-course dinner, there is time in the evening to explore the pleasant town of Harstad – you might even see the northern lights for the first time.
+After a welcome from the crew and a delicious 3-course dinner, there is time in the evening to explore the town of Harstad.

 Day 2: The Northern Lights and sailing towards Skrolsvik